nolanadams1230/Doodle_Classification/Proposal.md

 ## Data

 Google has capitalized on the use of crowdsourcing to label over 50 million drawings with their online game "Quick Draw!".
-It gives its users 20 seconds to draw one of 345 different categories that range from an aircraft carrier to a zig-zag.
-Recently, they have [open-sourced all their data](https://console.cloud.google.com/storage/browser/quickdraw_dataset/full/numpy_bitmap?pli=1) and I will randomly select 10 images to build my classifier.
-Each image contains X and Y coordinates for each stroke, the time taken to draw each stroke, whether the image was recognized by Google’s classifier, a two-letter country code for where the player was from, and the label.
+It gives its users 20 seconds to draw one of 345 different classes that range from an aircraft carrier to a zig-zag.
+Recently, they have [open-sourced all their data](https://console.cloud.google.com/storage/browser/quickdraw_dataset/full/numpy_bitmap?pli=1) and I will select 10 images to build my classifier.The data we will use is a 28x28 grayscale bitmap in numpy .npy format of the simplified version of each drawing.
+We will load each classes seperately with np.load, add the label to the array, and combine them all before we make our train/test splits.

 ## Approach